mmilojevic-dev/default-react-starter/README.md

 - TypeScript: TypeScript is used to enhance the development experience with static type checking.
 This ensures that components and utilities are used correctly, reducing runtime errors and improving code quality.

 #### State Management
-- Redux Toolkit: This project uses Redux Toolkit for in-app-memory state management, which simplifies state logic and reduces boilerplate code.
-It provides tools like slices and thunks, which encapsulate the logic for handling actions and side effects, thereby organizing the global state in a predictable manner.
+- Zustand: This project uses Zustand for in-app-memory state management, which simplifies state logic and reduces boilerplate code.
+Zustand's API is minimalistic and allows for efficient and straightforward state management.
 - React Query: For server state management, React Query is employed to handle data fetching, caching, and synchronization.
 This optimizes performance by reducing the number of requests needed and manages server state in the UI effectively.

 #### Styling and Design System